Luunoronti/Tools/README.md

 # Install commands
-> It may be reuired tp restart Terminal at each step.
+> It may be reuired to restart Terminal at each step.

 ## Install packs using winget (PowerShell 7, WinDirStat, 7zip, Visual Studio 2022 Build Tools (Desktop development with C++), Windows SDK, .NET 6 SDK)
 ``` PowerShell